ArubaIberia/mmcollect/README.md

 ## Field selectors

 Sometimes you don't want the full JSON object returned by the controller, but just a few fields.
-MMcollect lets you combine filtering with **sttribute selection**, usign the **>** sign after the command or filter.
+MMcollect lets you combine filtering with **field selection**, usign the **>** sign after the command or filter.
 Name the fields you want extracted, separated by commas:

 ```bash
 mmcollect -u admin -h your.mm.ip.address "show ip access-list brief | $.Access_list_table_4_IPv4_6_IPv6[?(@.Type == 'session(4)')] > Name, Type"